collapsed-stacks/firearms/questions/168/what-are-the-advantages-and-disadvantage-of-different-models-of-replacement-cyli.md

 - tagged: `revolver`, `black-powder`, `percussion`, `conversion`, `gunpowder`
 - score: 0

-<p>What are the advantages/disadvantages of the two available replacement cylinder models for the Ruger Old Army that allow it to fire the modern 45 long Colt cartridge?</p>
+What are the advantages/disadvantages of the two available replacement cylinder models for the Ruger Old Army that allow it to fire the modern 45 long Colt cartridge?

 ## Answer 228